- Default pick: FTMO (11 years operating, refundable challenge fee). Small-ticket pick: The5%ers High Stakes from $19 (see the trust note below)

 The trade-offs: fees run $89–$1,080, higher than most rivals, and the rulebook is dense (max lot limits, consistency metrics).
 Read FTMO’s rules explained before paying, and see the step-by-step FTMO guide for the process.

-Profit splits scale from 80% up to 100% depending on the program, and the firm publishes cumulative payout figures continuously — transparency is among the best in the industry.
-The caveat: there are several program variants, so check the terms before committing.
-Our Instant Funding review covers the details, and the coupon page explains referral code “HZZS4”.
+Profit splits scale from 80% up to 100% depending on the program, and the firm publishes cumulative payout figures continuously.
+The caveat is bigger than program fine print now — read the trust note in the Recommended Firms section below before paying.
+Our rules breakdown covers the programs, and the coupon page explains referral code “HZZS4”.

 3. FinTokei — for Japanese-speaking traders